-Prior work in power management has been motivated by the idea of managing power at the global data center level rather than at the more localized single-server level [24, 18].
-While power management in server farms deals with various issues such as reducing cooling costs, minimizing idle power wastage and minimizing average power consumption, we are more interested in the problem of allocating peak power among servers in a server farm to maximize performance.
-Notable prior work dealing with peak power allocation in a server farm includes Raghavendra et al. [19], Femal et al. [9] and Chase et al. [5] among others.
-Raghavendra et al. [19] present a power management solution that coordinates different individual approaches to simultaneously address the issues listed above.
-Femal et al. [9] allocate peak power so as to maximize throughput in a data center while simultaneously attempting to satisfy certain operating constraints such as load-balancing the available power among the servers.
+Prior work in power management has been motivated by the idea of managing power at the global data center level [8, 20] rather than at the more localized single-server level.
+While power management in server farms often deals with various issues such as reducing cooling costs, minimizing idle power wastage and minimizing average power consumption, we are more interested in the problem of allocating peak power among servers in a server farm to maximize performance.
+Notable prior work dealing with peak power allocation in a server farm includes Raghavendra et al. [21], Femal et al. [10] and Chase et al. [5] among others.
+Raghavendra et al. [21] present a power management solution that coordinates different individual approaches to simultaneously minimize average power, peak power and idle power wastage.
+Femal et al. [10] allocate peak power so as to maximize throughput in a data center while simultaneously attempting to satisfy certain operating constraints such as loadbalancing the available power among the servers.
 Chase et al. [5] present an auction-based architecture for improving the energy efficiency of data centers while achieving some quality-of-service specifications.
 We differ from the above work in that we specifically deal with minimizing mean response time for a given peak power budget and understanding all the factors that affect it.